naturalis/geneious-plugin/README.md

 ```

 ## Dependency Management
 Although the plugin is built using Maven, Geneious itself is not.
 All of its dependencies are in its lib directory.
 To minimize the risk of _jar hell_, we try to keep our dependencies in lockstep with Geneious.
 Therefore there are a lot of system scope dependencies in the pom file (effectively hard-linking to the jar files in the lib directory).
 Sometimes, however, we do need another version of a library than Geneious provides us with.
 We use Apache POI for spreadsheet reading, but this library requires a more recent version of commons-compress than the version in the Geneious lib directory.
 This in itself is not a problem.
 Geneious sandboxes the plugin through the class loading mechanism.
-It just means that we have to add our version of commons-compress to the gplugin file.
-It is a matter of trial and error to figure out which transitive dependencies you are then forced to add as well.
+We just have to include our version of commons-compress to the gplugin file.
+It is a matter of trial and error to figure out which transitive dependencies you are then forced to include as well.

 ## Developing in Eclipse
 - Import the GeneiousFiles directory inside the Geneious development kit.
 The GeneiousFiles directory actually is an Eclipse project that you can import using _File -> Import... -> General -> Existing Projects into Workspace_.